“Guror anugraheneva pumaan poorna prashanthaye”

 Only with the Guru’s blessings will life become meaningful and complete.

 I am Dr Aparna—an Ayurvedic doctor and member of the Poomully Mana family, located in the district of Palakkad in Kerala, India.
-The story of how Aparna became Dr Aparna is very special to me…something I hold very close to my heart.
+The story of how Aparna became Dr Aparna is very special to me…something I hold very close

 My Guru, Sri VMC Sankaran Namboodiri (popularly known as 'Valloor') is perhaps one of the most proficient Ayurvedic practitioners today.
 He has an uncanny and most unique way of imparting knowledge.
 And it is all thanks to him that I am today blessed to be known as Dr Aparna.